 The housing that holds the lint filter can become coated with old lint.
 This restricts airflow and wastes energy.
 Remove filter (first disconnect the dryer from electricity, or turn off breakers) and use a vacuum cleaner or narrow brush to remove any lint buildup at this location.

 If your electricity provider charges less at certain times during the day consider changing your drying time to the less expensive periods.
 Most companies charge lower rates after 8:00 pm.
 By simply doing your household drying after this time of night the savings can be substantial.
 But, as a safety issue, don’t operate the dryer while you are out of the house or asleep.

-All clothes dryers begin their life as an energy efficient appliance.
+All clothes dryers begin their life as an energy-efficient appliance.
 But, as they age their efficiency can drop off drastically.
 Be aware that to maintain their efficiency these machines may require some basic maintenance.
 Therefore if the clothes come out damp, or the machine becomes noisy, seek professional help.
-As a homeowner the best thing you can do save energy is follow the tips above and keep the machine as lint free as possible.
+As a homeowner, the best thing you can do to save energy is to follow the tips above and keep the machine as lint-free as possible.